samjvsutcliffe/pycbg/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5179973.svg)](https://doi.org/10.5281/zenodo.5179973)

-PyCBG is a python module able to generate [CB-Geo MPM](https://github.com/cb-geo/mpm)'s input files.
+PyCBG is a Python tool that should be helpful in running [CB-Geo MPM](https://github.com/cb-geo/mpm) simulations, either for generating expected input files at the preprocessing stage, or for postprocessing results.

 Install PyCBG
 =============